snowplow-archive/snowplow.github.com/_posts/2016-01-18-snowplow-objective-c-tracker-0.6.0-released.md

 As you can see, this release also implements a byte limit for `GET`s, which always contain only 1 event.

+In the case that a single event exceeds the byte limit, the tracker will attempt to send that event on its own, but won't attempt to resend the event in the case of a failure (i.e. won't write that event to the event store).
+In other words, the tracker will "fire and forget" outsized events.

 <h2><a name="event-creation">2.
 Event creation</a></h2>

 Following from the Android Tracker we have now implemented builder patterns for all of the events available to the Tracker.
 This is quite a large API change but one which will allow future customization with much greater ease.